jpegleg/dwarven-toolbox/README.md

 -8480526731661512248
 ```

-Comparing time and CPU of our cost calculators, the pure BASH version outperforms significantly:
+Going back to our BASH examples, comparing time and CPU of our cost calculators, the pure BASH version outperforms significantly:

 toolbox'd bash cost calc: 0.2 seconds, 0.6 seconds CPU